SignalK/node-red-embedded/README.md

 }
 ```

+## signalk-geofence

+Input that checks if a vessel is inside of the specified geofence

 ## signalk-send-delta

 Output that sends a delta to the server.
 Input should be a fully formed SignalK delta